Kostant relation in filtered randomized benchmarking for passive bosonic devices: Discussion and conclusion

 \section{Discussion and conclusion}

-In this section, we summarize the challenges in the state-of-the-art and compare them against our novel scheme.
-We highlight the advantages in both data analysis and experimental implementation.
-Lastly, we give future directions and improvements that can be addressed in future work.
+In this section, we summarize the main limitations of the state-of-the-art and how our scheme addresses them.
+We emphasize the advantages in both data analysis and experimental implementation, and we outline directions for future work.

-On the data analysis side, the original approach requires the computation of multiple matrix permanents, each of which must be determined individually via Clebsch–Gordan coefficient expansions.
-This requirement renders the procedure computationally demanding and analytically opaque.
-Our reformulation avoids these overheads: we eliminate the dependence on Clebsch–Gordan coefficients entirely and reduce the number of permanents required to 1 and instead rely on other immanants---cheaper to compute~\cite{Brgisser2000}, reducing both the algebra\"ic complexity and the total number of required terms.
-These immanants are also structurally simpler, further facilitating the analysis.
-They are even now readily accessible.
+On the data-analysis side, the original approach requires many matrix permanents, each determined via \gls{cg} coefficient expansions.
+This renders the procedure computationally demanding and analytically opaque.
+Our reformulation removes the \gls{cg}-coefficient overhead and reduces the number of algebraic terms entering the filter.
+The immanant filter replaces most of the original permanent expressions by a smaller set of immanants~\cite{Buergisser2000b}, while the character filter replaces them altogether by SU(\(m\)) characters.
+This makes the filtering formulas more transparent and easier to implement in standard computer algebra systems.

-On the experimental side, the standard protocol assumes the availability of photon-number-resolving detectors and the ability to prepare multiple Fock states.
-These requirements are challenging for many experimental platforms.
-Our analysis reveals that such assumptions are stronger than necessary.
-In particular, the only essential constraint is that the unitary operations used in the data and filter constructions act on spaces of matching dimension.
-This insight allows us to generalise the protocol to settings that rely only on weak coherent states and coarse-grained detection.
+These improvements should be interpreted with care.
+The immanant filter uses fewer algebraic objects, but evaluating the relevant immanants in the decomposition of \(\Gamma\) in Eq.~\eqref{eq:irrep-decomposition-gamma} remains computationally expensive and is closer in cost to permanents than to determinants~\cite{Buergisser2000a}.
+The immanant filter is preferable when \(n\) is comparable to \(m\), as the original scheme is dominated by permanents.
+By contrast, the character filter avoids immanant evaluation, operates in polynomial time, and has known constant variance, making it the genuinely efficient option among the filters considered.

-Despite these simplifications, our scheme retains the core feature of the original method: it generates an exponential decay in the benchmarking signal from which the figure of merit can be estimated.
-Notably, the improved protocol offers computational advantages—not only are the required algebra\"ic objects less complex, but they are also fewer.
-These immanants can be evaluated using computer algebra systems such as \texttt{GAP} or \texttt{Wolfram}, avoiding the need for domain-specific tools for evaluating SU(\(m\)) Clebsch–Gordan coefficients.
+On the experimental side, the standard protocol assumes photon-number-resolving detectors and multiple Fock-state preparations, which are challenging for many platforms.
+Our numerical and theoretical analysis suggests that these assumptions can be relaxed while still obtaining a reasonable estimate of the target figure of merit.
+This points to a feasible route based on weak coherent states and coarse-grained (intensity) detection.